Hydeaway Farm

 I sometimes wish all cows were Jerseys, small, gentle, doe-eyed creatures you could push around without any trouble, with padded corners and fragile limps.
 Even if they kicked you it was like a love tap compared to a clump from a craggy Friesland. ~ James Herriot

-The Jersey is the smallest of all dairy breeds; an exquisite, dainty little cow.
+The Jersey is the smallest of all dairy breeds, most cows never reaching 500kg.
+They also have among the gentlest temperaments, making them very easy to have around.
+The best among them look like they're made of porcelain, but have strong, deep bodies.
 They originate from the isle of Jersey, and as a result they can withstand the cold and wet surprisingly well for such diminutive creatures.
-On the other hand they easily get heat stress.

 Jerseys are not known for especially high production, but their butterfat is the highest of the dairy breeds.
 This means that their milk is thick and yellow and very creamy with a round taste.
 They are known for a gentle, inquisitive temperament, great fertility and calving ease; their calves are born small, but grow rapidly.
-Our smallest calf ever was born too early and weighed 13 kilograms, but our ordinary calves weigh about 30-35 kilograms.
+Our smallest calf ever was born too early and weighed 10.4 kilograms, but ordinary newborn calves weigh about 25-35 kilograms.

 They are easier to maintain than the bigger breeds, and as a result of their quiet natures and small size, there are less damages to farm equipment when Jerseys are milked.
 They need less feed and less space than bigger breeds.
-They come in all shades of brown, fawn, chestnut, grey, and any of these colours with white; usually Jerseys have black points, but brindle, black, black-and-white, and white are not allowed; also brown patches on a white coat is undesireable.
+They come in all shades of brown, fawn, red, and any of these colours with white; usually Jerseys have black points, but brindle, black, black-and-white, and pure white are not allowed.

 Of course here at Hydeaway we think Jerseys are absolutely marvellous and there's no two ways about it; we love their beauty, their stature, their daintiness.